ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

-# MDANSE Tutorial 2: The van Hove functions
+# MDANSE Tutorial 2: the van Hove functions

 This tutorial will show you:
 * how to run an analysis related to the van Hove functions,